Shrimp to Whale

 ‘This is a book by someone who adores South Korea and has done so since his first trip there as a student. […] Pacheco Pardo captures the remarkable scope of recent triumphs that give South Korea both agility — as Moon’s diplomacy has shown — and the affection of a global audience.’ — Financial Times

 ‘[An] engaging account.’ — New Statesman

 ‘[A] well-told story of South Korea’s rise to spotlight.’ — The Korea Herald

 ‘Shrimp to Whale is an enthusiastic and breezy book that trumpets the success of South Korea… It surveys the country’s complex and fascinating story, and its rise from the bottom to where it is today.’ — Diplomatic Courier

 Listen to Ramon Pacheco Pardo’s interview on New Statesman‘s World Review podcast:

-Ramon Pacheco Pardo discusses Shrimp to Whale at the Korea City in New York:
+Ramon Pacheco Pardo discusses Shrimp to Whale at the Korea Centre in New York:

 ‘A wonderful introduction to contemporary Korean history.
 This book shows how a small “hermit nation” has transformed into vibrant, dynamic society.
 A must-read for those who want to understand Korea today.’ — Sung-Hwan Kim, Chairman of the East Asia Foundation, former South Korean Minister of Foreign Affairs and Trade